CSCE 785/MATH 763/PHYS 743 Syllabus

 Homework: The homework exercises are chiefly for your own benefit.
 Homework is graded on a pass/fail basis and only counts for 20% of the grade.
 You may collaborate and consult outside sources freely when doing the homework, but you must tell me who you are collaborating with and properly cite any external sources that you use.
 Please remember, however, that the best way to master the material is to try the exercises on your own, then submit your own work to get feedback on it.
 (You will get credit even if you do not solve the problem, as long as you make an honest effort.)
 Homework is due in class on the due date, unless otherwise specified.
 This is a sharp deadline.
 Homework will be accepted up to 24 hours after the due time with a 20% penalty.
 (Homework will not be accepted more than 24 hours late.)
 If you wish, you may submit your homework via email to the instructor or to the TA (if there is one).

 Exams: The midterm exam will be given in class and is open-book/open-notes.
 The final exam will be a take-home exam (open book/open notes/external sources allowed with proper citation (see Academic Honesty, below)).
 You may use any printed materials you wish during the midterm, but you may not use electronic devices except for use as timepieces or legitimate use by disabled students with prior notice.
 No make-up exams will be given except under extreme circumstances (such as severe illness or death in the immediate family) in which case you must give me notice well before the exam if at all possible.
-Final exam submission will be through upload on CSE Dropbox.
+Final exam submission will be through upload on Blackboard.

 Academic honesty